vmware-archive/hillview/docs/userManual.md

 a non-existent file.
 These errors usually manifest as Java exceptions in the backend.
 Today the Hillview front-end captures these exceptions and displays them on the screen.
-We are working to improve the usability of error messages; currently they are not very user-friendly.
+We are working to improve the usability of error messages.

 ![Error displayed by Hillview](exception.png)